All Episodes

 Most people got sick, even if it was just momentary.

-So the fact that you felt nothing makes me think that uh you got a placebo and not the real deal.
+So the fact that you felt nothing makes me think that you got a placebo and not the real deal.

-What better way to run those tests than to do it on the people in the military and the army specifically, because it's the easiest way to track and trace those records.
+What better way to run those tests than to do it on the people in the military and the army specifically because it's the easiest way to track and trace those records?

 Yep, absolutely.

-You're you're dead, you're you're fucking dead on.
+You're fucking dead on.

-Like, like we don't care, like shut up, go away.
+Like, shut up, go away.

 We're not there yet.